Syedkhadeer-51/spatial-app-boilerplate/README.md

 The boilerplate is almost the absolute minimum that you need to get React Three Fiber to display a Three.js scene.
 We will make many additions to the boilerplate as we progress with the lessons.

-# Create a project Folder
+# Create a project folder

 Open a command/terminal prompt and create a new folder on your system somewhere.